Bat-and-ball games

 Bat-and-ball games, or safe haven games, are field games played by two opposing teams.
-Typically, action starts when the fielding team (at the defense) delivers a ball toward a dedicated player of the batting team (at the attack), who tries to hit it with a bat and then run between various safe areas in the field to score runs (points).
+Typically, action starts when the fielding or defending team delivers a ball toward a dedicated player of the batting or attacking team, who tries to hit it with a bat and then run between various safe areas in the field to score runs (points).
 The defending team can use the ball in various ways against the attacking team's players to force them off the field ("get them out") when they are not in safe zones, and thus prevent them from further scoring.
 (Note: In some games for a small number of players, such as workup and the way old cat games, there are no teams and players rotate through the positions.)
 The best known modern bat-and-ball games are cricket and baseball, with common roots in the 18th-century games played in England.